Title image: Demonstrators hold up signs at a Stop Abortion Bans rally in St. Paul, Minn.

 Pregnancy riskier to women’s health than abortion

-Carrying a pregnancy to term is 33 times riskier than having an abortion, with 0.6 maternal deaths per 100,000 abortions compared to 20.1 maternal deaths per 100,000 live births, according to the Centers for Disease Control.
+Stevnson calculates that carrying a pregnancy to term is 33 times riskier than having an abortion.
+The Centers for Disease Control reports 0.41 maternal deaths per 100,000 abortions between 2013 and 2018 and to 23.8 maternal deaths per 100,000 live births in 2020.

 Research also shows that those most likely to seek abortion care, including women of color, poor women and those with chronic or acute health conditions, are also more likely to encounter serious complications during pregnancy.